The French Major

 The French Minor

-Detailed information on required credits and courses for the major and minor can be found in the French chapter of the course catalogue.
+Detailed information on required credits and courses for the minor can be found in the French course choosing booklet 2017-2018.

 Study abroad during the junior year is encouraged.
 Mount Holyoke has its own programs in Montpellier, France, and is also affiliated with the Sweet Briar College Junior Year in France Program.
 Contact the McCulloch Center for Global Initiatives or the French department office for more information about study abroad: